asontu/PureSQLUnitTesting/DOCS.md

 7.	**testxml**
 	The xml-snippet that this test was based on.
 Contains only the xml for that test, not the entire `<unittests>` xml document. _(same for all **Assertions** of the same test)_
 8.	**fullquery**
 	The T-SQL query that was run to invoke the UnitTest.
-Usefull for examining or debugging tests that don't pass.
+Useful for examining or debugging tests that don't pass.
 The query contains indentation which you might want to keep by [retaining CR/LF on copy](https://www.c-sharpcorner.com/blogs/retain-carriage-return-and-line-feeds-on-copy-or-save-in-sql-server-2016) in SSMS. _(same for all **Assertions** of the same test)_